jhpyle/docassemble/_docs/development.md

 tried cases in court for 20 years, but that doesn't mean that lawyer A is capable of standing up in court and persuading the jury to favor his or her client.
-One lawyer may be very good at litigating contract disputes, but not good at drafting contracts so that they are concise, and anticipate every possible scenario that may develop.
+One lawyer may be very good at litigating contract disputes, but not good at drafting contracts so that they are concise and anticipate every possible scenario that may develop.

 What **processes** should be used to ensure that an interview is